realworldocaml/book/book/gadts/README.md

 The syntax here requires some decoding.
 The colon to the right of each tag is what tells you that this is a GADT.
-To the right of the colon, you'll see what looks like an ordinary, single-argument function signature, and you can almost think of it that way; specifically, as the type signature for that particular tag, viewed as a type constructor.
+To the right of the colon, you'll see what looks like an ordinary, single-argument function type, and you can almost think of it that way; specifically, as the type signature for that particular tag, viewed as a type constructor.
 The left-hand side of the arrow states the types of the arguments to the constructor, and the right hand side determines the type of the constructed value.

 In the definition of each tag in a GADT, the right-hand side of the arrow is an instance of the type of the overall GADT, with independent